Wage rises may break Bank of England's united front on forward guidance

 But the central bank expects this trend to go into reverse in 2014.
 And on Wednesday the government said it was considering a 3 percent rise in the minimum wage, the first real increase since 2008 and one which would set a benchmark for better-paid workers too.

-Berenberg's Wood - a former Bank economist himself - said rising wages could prompt some MPC members to vote for a rate rise much sooner than their current comments suggest.
+Berenberg's Wood - a former BoE economist himself - said rising wages could prompt some MPC members to vote for a rate rise much sooner than their current comments suggest.

 "The dovish camp is fading.
 You don't have anyone really making a strong case that they can wait very much longer than Q2 2015.
 You have either people sticking very close to the party line or saying things that are slightly more hawkish."